menu

 Housing costs in Penn Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The per capita income in Penn Valley in 2018 was $34,638, which is middle income relative to California and the nation.
-This equates to an annual income of $138,552 for a family of four.
+The per capita income in Penn Valley in 2022 was $41,127, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $164,508 for a family of four.
 However, Penn Valley contains both very wealthy and poor people as well.

 Penn Valley is a somewhat ethnically-diverse town.
 The people who call Penn Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Penn Valley residents report their race to be White.
+Penn Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.61% of the town’s residents.
 Important ancestries of people in Penn Valley include English, Norwegian, German, Austrian, and Irish.

 The most common language spoken in Penn Valley is English.
 Other important languages spoken here include Spanish and Pacific Island languages.